DinoMan/speech-driven-animation/README.md

 ![speech-driven-animation](example.gif)

-## Prerequisites
-The models provided are checked out using git LFS.
-You can install git LFS by following these [instructions](https://help.github.com/en/articles/installing-git-large-file-storage).

 ## Downloading the models
 The models were hosted on git LFS.
 However the demand was so high that I reached the quota for free gitLFS storage.
 I have moved the models to GoogleDrive.
 Models can be found [here](https://drive.google.com/open?id=1pJdsnknLmMLvA8RQIAV3AQH8vU0FeK16).